prableen14/React-Iris-Prediction-Pyodide/README.md

 Watch Live at https://iris-pyodide-react.herokuapp.com/

-Kindly wait for some time in the beginning for getting predicted output😃 Cheers!
+Kindly wait for some time in the beginning for getting predicted output since it is downloading large files through the network.
+Cheers😃
 # Getting started with pyodide in React

 This repository shows how to classify Iris using scikit-learn directly inside your react app (all happening client-side).

 ![Image demoing the Iris app](./images/iris-demo.gif)

-The app will take one minute to load the first time since it is downloading large files through the network.

 ## Quickstart